-All our students work towards the 4 outcomes for adulthood taken from the SEND reforms over their journey from KS3 through to our Post 16 department to provide them with the skills to move on after Heaton School.
+All our students work towards the four outcomes for adulthood taken from the SEND reforms over their journey from KS3 through to our Post 16 department, to provide them with the skills to move on after Heaton School.

-Part 3 of The Children and Families Act, which came into force in September 2014, stated that preparing for adulthood outcomes should be a focus of person-centered reviews from year 9 onward.
+Part 3 of The Children and Families Act, which came into force in September 2014, stated that preparing for adulthood outcomes should be a focus of person-centred reviews from year 9 onward.

 The four Preparing for Adulthood life outcomes are based on what disabled young people say is important to them.